bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You can learn more about the other types of testing in future courses.

-For now, let\'s just focus on cross-device testing.
+For now, let&apos;s just focus on cross-device testing.

 Cross-device testing involves the manual or automated use of different devices to test the layout and behavior of an application.